jmhodges/copyfighter/README.md

 By default, it assumes structs wider than 16 bytes (two words on x86\_64) should not be copied.
 This can be adjusted with the `-max` flag. `max` should typically be set to some multiple of the word size.

+FAQ
+---

+Why not just use Go's heap profiler to fix these problems when they show up?

+Because copyfighter can find problems before you ship your code to production so you can prevent them before they matter.